 3. Better chance to see Aurora Borealis

 Iceland is just outside of the arctic circle – making it a fantastic place to view the northern lights!
-In the summer, the midnight sun prevents visitors from checking this amazing experience off of their bucket list, but if you’re lucky, you will get a great show during a fall visit.
+In the summer, the midnight sun prevents visitors from checking this amazing experience off of their bucket list, but if you’re lucky, you will get a great show during fall in Iceland.

 Sightings often begin in mid-August and the official northern lights season starts in October.
 During our visit in early September we saw these gorgeous lights 3 times, plus a really short show on the airplane ride there!
 Of course, winter is the best time for viewing this wonder, but then you have to be cold, so I like fall best.